ddisanto-langops/automate-labels/readme.md

 Eliminate the need to manually label PT strings with their corresponding article title in inDesign files.
 We expect to save between 30 minutes to 1 hour in manual work.

 # Method
 This will be the first app set up on the langops-ca server.
-It will allow for strings in any .IDML file to automatically be labeled according to the articles contained in the magazine.
+It will allow for strings in any .idml file to automatically be labeled according to the articles contained in the magazine.
 The current implementation uses a web scraper to populate a database with article title and strings.
 A comparison is then made between the XLIFF strings and the database.
 Matches which exceed a given threshold are labeled with the corresponding article title via the Crowdin API.

 # Deployment
-It is necessary to run deploy_setup.sh to create the virtual environment, install Python packages and their dependencies.
+Deployment on Ubuntu can be accelerated via run deploy_setup.sh, which automatically creates a virtual environment and installs Python packages and their dependencies.
+Gunicorn service file and Nginx config must be manually added according to the server's individual requirements.

 # Usage
 The end user must create and post a comment, with the text '#label' and all URLs of articles to be labeled.

 # Parameters
 **Similarity threshold:** *An integer representing the minimum similarity percentage can be set inside main.py (not currently accessible to end-users).*
-**Article URLs** *The end-user must insert all URLS of the desired articles.*
+**Article URLs** *The end-user must insert all URLs of the desired articles.*

 # Known Issues
 **False positives:** *The default similarity threshold of 50 may be a little bit greedy.*